mhariat/MicroNet/Pruning/README.md

 - To only use one GPU, open *config.json* and replace the argument ***pruner_id: 1*** by ***pruner_id:0***

-- The pruning is done with respect to **specific batch sizes** chosen to optimize the use of my GPU ressources.
+- The pruning is done with respect to **specific batch sizes** chosen to optimize the use of my GPU resources.
 You may want to change them with respect to your limitations.
 To do so modify ***line 80*** of the file *main_prune.py* with your values.